tikv/rfcs/text/2018-11-24-consistent-replica-read.md

 ### ReadIndex API II

-To avoid extra logic in the AP engine, the `ReadIndex` API responds to the client whether it can start reading.
+To avoid extra logic in the AP engine, the `ReadIndex` API responds to the client whether it can start reading or not.
 The request message from the client is as shown below:

 ```protobuf
     message ReplicaReadRequest {